Townsmith/house-rule-sharing-platform/README.md

 Most likely, something will go wrong during this and the project will not start.
 If you run into issues contact me under: christopher.adam@townsmith.de
 Least I can do is help with the setup.

+Inside the house-rule-platform folder, you will find a 'data' folder in which all TS files can be found that define all objects coming from the Strapi API and BGG API.
+They are currently class based and it might be favorable and cleaner to redo these as interfaces.